 Create an RV Maintenance Checklist for your motor home as you go through the owner's manual.
 Some things will be done daily, some weekly, monthly, or yearly.
 Set up a system that will work for you and keep you on track.
 There are lots of “systems” in an RV, both inside and out – all the things you find in a typical stick-built house as well as all the things you find in a vehicle - you don’t want them to fail due to neglect.

-Check the water levels in your battery on a regular basis and add more if needed.
+Check the water levels in your battery on a regular basis and add more - distilled water - if needed.